-Submit a checkoff request for a staff member to come and check off your work.
+Submit a checkoff request at https://tinyurl.com/fa23-106alab2.
 At this point you should be able to:

 - Drive the TurtleBot around with your keyboard. - Show a floor plan of the lab and interpret what you see.
 Can you explain any flaws in the map you generated?
 Why does the TurtleBot have difficulty near some objects like chairs and table legs?
 Why doesn't it have as much difficulty detecting other TurtleBots, even if they are moving? - Plan and execute paths to a certain position and orientation through this map.
 How well does this work?